Pavezi/Pavezi/README.md

 <p>🤖Software Engineer <a>
 </a></p>
 <p>- 👩‍💻 I’m currently working as a Fullstack.</p>
+<p>Information Systems background, I worked in both startups and multinationals.
+Today focused on JavaScript stacks such as fullstack, I have also worked on product planning and data manipulation and modeling.
+Certified agilist by passion.
+Always seeking to broaden horizons.</p>
 <p>- 🤝 I’m open to collaborate on new applications, projects and content creation.</p>

 ## Habilidades